 Otherwise, the writing is on the wall.
 The centre is not holding within the Progressive Caucus.
 And it appears it is only a matter of time before the divorce is formalised.

-Zuma is intent on avenging himself on Malema.
-The latter was the face of the opposition to his administration.
-This was from 2013 until he left Union Building in 2018.
+Zuma is intent on avenging himself on Malema, who was the face of the opposition to his administration between 2013 until 2018, when he left the Union Building.

 Malema, on the other side, is determined to be the last man standing against an old man who delivered him to political stardom.

-In the process, the low income earners, unemployed, and black masses both leaders claim to represent will continue to suffer.
-This as the pro-capitalist markets at GNU take shape without a credible alternative.
+In the process, the low-income earners, unemployed, and black masses both leaders claim to represent will continue to suffer.
+This, as the pro-capitalist markets GNU, takes shape without a credible alternative.